 There is one crazy financial anecdote I liked a lot.
 Nike had almost no equity, but a huge Cash Flow, necessary to keep growing at the pace they were doing.
-Bank of California someday decided to abruptly freeze Nike’s account thinking that it was fraud.
-By that time Nike borrowed 1 million USD from the Bank, and 1 million USD from Nissho Iwai, a Japanese trading company, in order to operate.
+Bank of California someday decided to abruptly freeze Nike’s account thinking that it was a fraud.
+By that time Nike borrowed 1 million USD from the Bank, and 1 million USD from Nissho Iwai, a Japanese trading company, to operate.
 They had one plant operating and imported many shoes from Japanese factories.
-In order to pay suppliers and partners, Phil asked Nissho for another million USD to pay the debt in the bank, to which Nissho said that they had to revise Nike’s book records.
-Numbers looked good, Nike always opted to pay Nissho first, and when they were being audited, Tom Sumeragi, the representative of the account in Nissho had to confess that he kept Nike’s notes apart in order to give them more time to pay.
-Finally, Sumeragi’s boss decided to help them out, paying their debt with the Bank of California at the same time that he cancelled a business opportunity to the Bank of California.
+To pay suppliers and partners, Phil asked Nissho for another million USD to pay the debt in the bank, to which Nissho said that they had to revise Nike’s book records.
+Numbers looked good, Nike always opted to pay Nissho first, and when they were being audited, Tom Sumeragi, the representative of the account in Nissho had to confess that he kept Nike’s notes apart to give them more time to pay.
+Finally, Sumeragi’s boss decided to help them out, paying their debt with the Bank of California at the same time that he canceled a business opportunity to the Bank of California.

-There was one more financial crisis that affected Nike, competitors managed to sue Nike according to an ancient law of American Selling Price, urging that Nike should pay $25 million USD in compensation, the solving of that issue was not that dramatic, a settlement for $9 million was achieved.
+There was one more financial crisis that affected Nike, competitors managed to sue Nike according to an ancient law of American Selling Price, urging that Nike should pay $25 million in compensation, the solving of that issue was not that dramatic, a settlement for $9 million was achieved.
 But by that time Nike made 70 million on sales and was about to become public, the same week that Apple did actually.
 Much of those sales coming from signing artists and athletes into wearing Nike’s.
 Business kept improving and Phil finally stepped out of the business after 52 years of working on it.

 I don’t have a conclusion on this book.
 Phil Knight’s experience was simply awesome, he never stopped until his company was selling more than Adidas, and he found joy in what we worked and believed in.
 I would totally recommend anyone to read this book, it is very worth it and enjoyable.